-In her current position, Ms. Walton is responsible for nursing professional practice and operations in all ambulatory care practices within Community Health Network.
-She is a Clinical Nurse Specialist and has over thirty years of nursing experience mostly focused in Behavioral Health.
+In her current position, Kim Walton is responsible for nursing professional practice and operations in all ambulatory care practices within Community Health Network.
+Ms. Walton is a Clinical Nurse Specialist and has over thirty years of nursing experience mostly focused in Behavioral Health.
 Her areas of expertise include crisis intervention, trauma-informed care and suicide prevention in both behavioral health and primary care practices.
 Ms. Walton has served as Zero Suicide Faculty since 2015.

 "My role with the Zero Suicide Institute and specifically as Faculty for the Academy is some of the most rewarding and challenging work in my career.
 What a better aspirational goal than zero suicides of persons in our health care system?
 The tools and the teams give me hope and energy to stay the course as we are learning more from this work and the voice of lived experience every day.”

 Ursula Whiteside is a psychologist, researcher, resource developer, and trainer who specializes in the treatment and management of suicidal thoughts and behavior.
 Dr. Whiteside is CEO of NowMattersNow.org, Clinical Faculty at the University of Washington, and has been awarded grants from the National Institute of Mental Health (NIMH) and the American Foundation for Suicide Prevention.
 She has served as Zero Suicide Faculty since 2013.

 "I want health systems to know their cracks–where they are losing people to suicide–where they are failing–and to lean on Zero Suicide to solve that problem.
 Model organizations who have had success don't reinvent the wheel and get their lived experience partners at the table."

 North Dakota State University/Great Plains Tribal Chairmen's Health Board